Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 Also, we added diff suppress function that prevents Terraform from showing differences, when only quoting is different.

 No change is required, the state will be migrated automatically.

+#### *(behavior change)* Boolean type changes
+To easily handle three-value logic (true, false, unknown) in provider's configs, type of `exempt_other_policies` was changed from boolean to string.

+For more details about default values, please refer to the [changes before v1](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/v1-preparations/CHANGES_BEFORE_V1.md#default-values) document.

 ### snowflake_row_access_policy resource changes
 New fields: